 See the drip irrigation really has clean lines and can be hidden well.
-I'll do a complete post on that soon since this is really about my new beauties!

 Don't get me wrong, I adore the look of the big lush ferns on the front porch.
 To give you a little perspective……it's still May and we are expecting temps of 97 on Friday through the weekend.

 These are the same urns that I have had for YEARS!!!
 They've gone through many spray paint touch ups.
 I love how grand and real these new topiaries look.
 Here is a great looking black urn.
 This is an excellent way to get instant curb appeal!

 They took about 10 calendar days to get here, but so worth the wait!
 They came very securely packaged and double boxed.